Maleny Community Precinct

 - Active participant in the environmental development on the MCP.

-- Maleny Golf Club has an approved development application (2013) and operational works permit for a nine-hole golf course in 2014.
+- The golf club received an approved development application in 2013 and operational works permit for a nine-hole golf course in 2014.

 - Council granted $450,000 to assist in the initial development of the course.

-- The golf club will provide the balance from pledges, donations, fund-raising, volunteer labour, machinery and professional services.
+- The golf club provided the balance from pledges, donations, fund-raising, volunteer labour, machinery and professional services.

 Sport and recreation